Pro-aging trance: Reception

-The American philosopher Benjamin Ross criticizes de Grey's approach to aging in his dissertation, saying that it is precisely his activism and the associated intention to wake people up from the pro-aging trance that is, whether he realises it or not, first defined by aging.
+The American philosopher Benjamin Ross criticises de Grey's approach to aging in his dissertation, saying that it is precisely his activism and the associated intention to wake people up from the pro-aging trance that is, whether he realises it or not, first defined by aging.
 He and other anti-aging activists would build almost their entire lives around the fact of age-related death.
 By achieving their goal of defeating the pro-aging trance and, by extension, aging, they would therefore also abolish an important aspect of their identity and the very circumstance that currently gives meaning to their lives.
 Other works are also critical of the condemnation of the opposition to anti-aging with the term "trance".
 For example, it is mentioned that this, just like the "deathism" denounced by Nick Bostrom, prevents an evaluation of the discussion beyond the binary view of "death bad, extended life good".

 The German bioethicist Mark Schweda argues that far-reaching interventions in the aging process must always be carefully weighed up, but that in the meantime no one can invoke the image of aging as a "totally unavailable natural reality", if only because scientific and cultural developments have already made it obsolete.
-At the same time, however, he criticizes the modern "naturalistic" view of aging, which reduces it to physical decay and ignores all other aspects.
+At the same time, however, he criticises the modern "naturalistic" view of aging, which reduces it to physical decay and ignores all other aspects.
+Another bioethicist, Gregor Wolbring, agreed that longevity researchers reject the rhetoric of ending aging entirely, but contended that ramifications of the proposal raised complications.
+Arthur Diamond, author of Openness to Creative Destruction: Sustaining Innovative Dynamism, embraced the concept as well as something needing to be conquered if death is to be overcome.

-The described pro-aging attitude is compared to the Stockholm syndrome by anti-aging advocates in the context of examining possible reasons for rejecting life-prolonging technologies: Just as hostages sympathise with their captors after a certain period of time, people come to terms with the idea that they will age and eventually die.
+The described pro-aging attitude is compared to the Stockholm syndrome by anti-aging advocates in the context of examining possible reasons for rejecting life-prolonging technologies: just as hostages sympathise with their captors after a certain period of time, people come to terms with the idea that they will age and eventually die.